AnchoringOnce the admission fee is paid, vessels can be anchored within the Rottnest Island Marine Reserve provided they:

-- are at least 50m from any mooring, jetty or beach pen.
+- Are at least 50 metres from any mooring, jetty or beach pen.

 - Do not obstruct or interfere with access to a mooring.